XpressAI/xai-llm-server/README.md

 Very useful if you have tests or lots of running [Collaborative Agent Modules](https://github.com/xpressai/xai-gpt-agent-toolkit) :-)

-Currently supports RWKV since that is the most interesting one for the agent use case.
+It currently supports Llama2, Mistral-7b and RWKV since these models can run pretty easily on local hardware which makes it a great fit for the agent use case.

 Streaming is supported as well.